Melasma

 Oral Medications

 Oral Tranexamic acid (TA) gives more significant results compared to topical creams, but rare side effects that may occur include gastrointestinal discomfort and hypomenorrhea (light periods).
 In one study, recurrence while taking oral TA was low (9.5% of cases).
-It is common and very well tolerated in patients, and your doctor would be happy to prescribe oral TA unless there are clear contraindications otherwise.
+Your doctor may recommend a course of this medication as part of your treatment plan.

 There is no single cure known yet since the processes underlying melasma are still poorly understood.
 With a suitable treatment plan, it usually takes 3 to 12 months to see results.